himewel/cartolafc/README.md

 <img alt="Airflow DAG" src="./docs/dag.png"/>
 </p>

-Two dashboards are built into Superset, the first with an emphasis on teams and the second on players perfomance:
+Two dashboards are built into Superset consuming data from views, the first with an emphasis on teams and the second on players perfomance:

 <p align="center">
 <img alt="Teams dashboard" src="./docs/dashboard-clubes.png"/>